ridingintraffic/ridingintraffic.github.com/_posts/2020-03-04-aws-encrypted-keys.md

 $ ./encrypt.sh key.json
 # creates key.json.enc
 ```
-Nezt we are going to setup our aws profile to read the creds from the external process.
-This means that we will need to update `~/.aws/config` and pass the full path of the script and the full path of the encryptred blob.
+Next we are going to setup our aws profile to read the creds from the external process.
+This means that we will need to update `~/.aws/config` and pass the full path of the script and the full path of the encrypted blob.
 ```
 #~/.aws/config
 [profile mine-encrypted]